ckeditor/ckeditor5/docs/features/feature-digest.md

 					href="https://ckeditor.com/docs/ckeditor5/latest/features/tables/tables.html#nesting-tables">Nesting</a>
 			</td>
 			<td>
-				CKEditor 5 allows nesting tables inside other table’s cells.
+				CKEditor 5 allows nesting tables inside other table's cells.
 This may be used for creating advanced charts or layouts based on tables.
 The nested table can be formatted just like a regular one.
 			</td>